How to Avoid Fraud Alert Phishing Scams

 We want you to know what you can always expect from us.

-- We will not ask for your user ID.
+- We will not ask for your Online Banking User ID.

 Beware.
 And be prepared.